unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **How the unfoldingWord Ecosystem Helps**: These resources work together to address each of these common challenges:

-- **Literal Translation (ULT/GLT)** provides a form-centric rendering that preserves the structure and wording of the original text, showing exactly what the Greek says about Paul being a "slave" rather than a softened "servant"
+- **Literal Text (ULT/GLT)** provides a form-centric rendering that preserves the structure and wording of the original text, showing exactly what the Greek says about Paul being a "slave" rather than a softened "servant"
-- **Simplified Translation (UST/GST)** demonstrates how to express complex concepts like "propitiation" in clear, natural language that can guide culturally appropriate translation approaches
+- **Simplified Text (UST/GST)** demonstrates how to express complex concepts such as "propitiation" in clear, natural language that can guide culturally appropriate translation approaches
-- **Translation Notes** provide specific guidance for passages like Romans 3:25, explaining the cultural and theological background needed for accurate translation
+- **Translation Notes** provide specific guidance for passages such as Romans 3:25, explaining the cultural and theological background needed for accurate translation
 - **Translation Words** articles give comprehensive definitions of key terms like "covenant" and "propitiation," showing how they're used consistently throughout Scripture
 - **Translation Academy** articles teach general principles for translating metaphors, cultural concepts, and theological terminology
 - **Translation Questions** help the team verify that their translation effectively communicates the intended meaning to their community

 Instead of waiting for consultant visits, the translation team has immediate access to expert guidance precisely targeted to the original language words they're translating.
-Importantly, they don't need to learn Greek or Hebrew themselves - the combination of Literal Translation (showing original structure), Simplified Translation (demonstrating clear meaning), and Translation Notes (explaining context) gives them access to original language insights through their gateway language.
-They can make informed decisions about how closely to follow their gateway language source versus returning to the original meaning, and they can translate complex concepts with confidence using proven methodologies.
+Importantly, they don't need to learn Greek or Hebrew themselves - the combination of Literal Text (showing original structure), Simplified Text (demonstrating clear meaning), and Translation Notes (explaining context) gives them access to original language insights through their Strategic Language.
+They can make informed decisions about how closely to follow their Strategic Language source versus returning to the original meaning, and they can translate complex concepts with confidence using proven methodologies.

-This scenario illustrates why disconnected resources create translation bottlenecks, while an integrated ecosystem enables Mother Tongue Translators to work efficiently and accurately with expert-level understanding of the original text, all accessible through their gateway language.
+This scenario illustrates why disconnected resources create translation bottlenecks, while an integrated ecosystem enables Mother Tongue Translators to work efficiently and accurately with expert-level understanding of the original text, all accessible through their Strategic Language.

 ### Resource Ecosystem Architecture

 The translation resource ecosystem consists of three foundational layers:

-1. **Source Texts**: Original language texts (Hebrew, Greek, Aramaic) with modern gateway language translations
+1. **Source Texts**: Original language texts (Hebrew, Greek, Aramaic) with modern Strategic Language translations
-2. **Alignment Layer**: Precise word-level connections between original and gateway languages
+2. **Alignment Layer**: Precise word-level connections between original and Strategic Languages
 3. **Support Resources**: Contextual guidance, definitions, methodology, and quality assurance tools

 ### Key Design Principles